SnowyYANG/YinPeachBlossom/README.md

 This project is structured as follows:

 - The `.ink` files located in the root directory are the original source files for the interactive story.
-- The `txt` directory contains extra contents such as openning poetry, Valentine activities, etc.
+- The `txt` directory contains extra contents such as opening poetry, Valentine activities, etc.
 - The `win` directory contains a native WPF game that uses the Steamworks API.

 ## Getting Started